 - A. All public and private schools in the State of Maine shall adopt and implement a written policy for the application of Integrated Pest Management techniques in school buildings and on school grounds. - B. Each school shall appoint an IPM Coordinator who shall act as the lead person in implementing the school's Integrated Pest Management policy.
-The IPM Coordinator shall be responsible for coordinating pest monitoring and pesticide applications, and making sure all notice requirements as set forth in this chapterrule are met.
-In addition, the IPM Coordinator shall: - (1) complete Board-approved IPM Coordinator overview training within one month of his/her first appointment as an IPM Coordinator and obtain Board documentation thereof; - (2) complete Board-approved IPM Coordinator comprehensive training within one year of his/her first appointment as an IPM Coordinator and obtain Board documentation thereof; - (3) obtain at least one hour of Board-approved continuing education annually; - (4) maintain and make available to parents, guardians and staff upon request: - a. the school's IPM Policy, - b. a copy of this rule (CMR 01-026 Chapter 27), - c. records of all pesticide applications as required under CMR 01-026 Chapter 50 Record Keeping and Reporting Requirements a "Pest Management Activity Log," which must be kept current.
-Pest management information must be kept for a minimum of two years from date of entry, and must include:
+The IPM Coordinator shall be responsible for coordinating pest monitoring and pesticide applications, and making sure all notice requirements as set forth in this chapter are met.
+In addition, the IPM Coordinator shall maintain and make available to parents, guardians and staff upon request: - (1) the school's IPM Policy, - (2) a copy of this rule (CMR 01-026 Chapter 27), - (3) records of all pesticide applications as required under CMR 01-026 Chapter 50 Record Keeping and Reporting Requirements, - (4) copies of labels and material data safety sheets for all products applied, and - (5) when pesticides not exempt under Section 3 are applied, records of the IPM steps taken as described in Section 5.B. of this chapter. - C. Each school shall provide an annual notice to parents or guardians and school employees.